-Katie worked in the MiND lab during her senior, while majoring in Psychology with a minor in Crime and Justice at the University of Michigan.
-She is interested in the intersection of psychology and the criminal justice system, and how these environments affect the development of antisocial behaviors and aggression.
+Katie worked in the MiND lab during her senior year in 2014, while majoring in Psychology with a minor in Crime and Justice at the University of Michigan.

 Sarah worked as an undergraduate research assistant in the MiND lab during the fall 2013 and winter 2014 semesters after becoming a member of the Michigan Research Community at the start of her junior year.
 A psychology major, Sarah was also on the pre-vet track and is now pursuing her Veterinary degree at the University of Pennsylvania.